ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 * **Changing feedback**

-  You can also change the distribution of the round-by-round feedback.
+  In the header, you can also change the distribution of the round-by-round feedback.

   <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/changingFeedback.png" alt="alt text" width="500">